Zymo-Research/service-pipeline-documentation/docs/how_to_use_miRNAseq_report.md

 ![Differential expression MA plot](../images/miRNAseq/diff_exp_ma_plot.jpeg)

 4. **Top 50 differentially expressed genes**<br>
-For each comparison, we list the top 50 differentially expressed miRNAs (ranked by FDR) for your quick examination.
+For each comparison, we list the top 50 differentially expressed RNAs (ranked by FDR) for your quick examination.
 You can download the full results of differential expression analysis in the `Download data` section.
-For each miRNA, the miRNA name, mean counts, Log2 fold change, and FDR are listed.
-You can click on the miRNA names to view more information about that gene on mirBase.
+For each RNA gene, the name, mean counts, Log2 fold change, and FDR are listed.
+You can click on miRNA names and RNAs with Ensembl gene IDs (in humans, these start with "ENSG") to view more information about that gene from their respective databases.

 ![Top 50 genes plot](../images/miRNAseq/top_50_genes_plot.jpeg)